AhmedAlaa4611/laravel-artisan-commands/README.md

 ## WSL1 vs WSL2
 - WSL1: Uses a compatibility layer to translate Linux system calls into Windows system calls.
 This layer enables Linux binaries to run on Windows without requiring a Linux kernel.
 - WSL2: Runs a real Linux kernel inside a lightweight virtual machine (VM).
 This is closer to how a native Linux environment operates.

+## Vite Development Process
+- Blade Changes:
+    - When you edit a Blade file, the laravel-vite-plugin detects the change, since Blade files aren't directly part of the HMR system, the plugin triggers a full browser refresh to reflect the updated Blade content.
+- CSS/JS Changes:
+    - When you edit a CSS or JavaScript file listed in the input array of vite.config.js, Vite’s HMR updates only those assets in the browser without reloading the entire page.